MariaaAT/react-app/README.md

 ## Lessons learnt

-- [x] useEffect and useState React Components
+- [x] useEffect and useState React Components.
-- [x] Create my own components and incorporate them in the main App file
+- [x] Create my own components and incorporate them in the main App file.
-- [x] Link components in a web navigator
+- [x] Link components in a web navigator.
-- [x] New programming tools: JavaScript, HTML5 and CSS (specifically the app was styled using Pico.css)
+- [x] New programming tools: JavaScript, HTML5 and CSS (specifically the app was styled using Pico.css).

 ## Future Challenges

 *"Perfection is attained by slow degrees; it requires the hand of time."*
                                                                         - *Voltaire*

-- [] Correct the week x-axis in FillingLevels.js
+- [] Correct the week x-axis in FillingLevels.js.
-- [] Improve the style
+- [] Improve the style.
 - [] Continue learning and improving!